50 Amazing And Latest Basque Baby Names For Girls And Boys

 30. Arantxa

 Arantxa, which originated as a nickname for Arantzazu, refers to the town, which houses the sanctuary of Virgin Mary.
-This name also references to ‘thorn bush’ in the Basque language.
+This name also refers to ‘thorn bush’ in the Basque language.
 This slightly obscure name was made famous by Arantxa Sanchez Vicario, the tennis player.

 31. Arrosa